mattiLeBlanc/xml2pot/README.md

 # grunt-xml2pot

-> Convert your XML files with key/label pairs to a POT file.
-This will enable you to create your MO file which you can run parallel with a proces that fetches the key/value pairs and mold it into an array for your wp_localize_script action.
+> Convert your XML files with key/label pairs to separate or multiple POT file(s).
+This will enable you to load MO files which you can run parallel with a function that fetches the key/value pairs and mold it into an array for your wp_localize_script in WordPress.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`